Construction Compliance Resources

 What Is a Certificate of Insurance (COI)?

-A Certificate of Insurance (COI) is a document that verifies a contractor or subcontractor has active insurance coverage.
-Construction companies use COIs to confirm that vendors and subcontractors carry the required policies before work begins.
+A Certificate of Insurance (COI) is a document that summarizes a contractor’s, subcontractor’s, vendor’s, or other business’s insurance coverage.
+Construction companies commonly collect COIs to review insurance information before work begins and to support ongoing subcontractor compliance.

 What Information Is Included on a COI?